YahYahDev/CSRVM/README.md

-# CSRVM
+# Portable Virtual Machine

-A virtual machine that is written in c,
+A virtual machine that is written in c.

+this virtual machine is intended to be used as a backend for any language that may want to compile to it.

+in the future i may make a transpiler to x86_64 for this virtual machines bytecode but for now im just making the virtual machine.

 # TODO:

-    1): Make a instruction set
+    1): Make Working Memory Module

-        Requirements:

-            1): All instructions need to be 1 byte

-            2): Must be simple/human readable
+    2): Make Working Stack Module

+    3): Make Instruction Set For Bytecode

+# GOALS:

+    1): Make A Portable Development Enviroment That Is Cross Platform With Near Assembly Bytecode

-    2): Make a Interpreter for the instruction set
+    2): Make A

-        Requirements:

-            1): No garbage collection built into the interpeter

-            2): Must be able to extent interpreter

-            3): Must allow for C like control of memory

-            4): Must be fast

-    3): Optimize Interpreter